Top 20 Best Korean Films of All Time

 (Nae meorisokui jiwoogae)

-Oh, man... purists would be so cross with us if this one didn't get listed as one of the truly best korean films ever.
-It's a Korean love story about a young couple's enduring love and how that love is tested when 27 year old Sun-jin is diagnosed with a rare form of Alzheimer's disease.
-Yes, it's emotional, and yes, you will cry.
-It's a simple story, but so well directed that it rises above itself to become something beautiful and pure and holy and true, like going to film church.
-Did we mention you'll cry?
-Sorry, but it's true - you will.
+Lastly… A Moment to Remember is a Korean love story about a young couple’s enduring relationship and how that love is tested when 27 year old Sun-jin is diagnosed with a rare form of Alzheimer’s disease.
+Yes, it’s emotional, and yes, you will cry.
+It’s a simple story, but so well directed that it rises above itself to become something beautiful and pure and holy and true, like going to film church.
+Oh, you will cry.

-And on that cheery note...
-These are, pretty much, the 20 best korean films of all time.
-From horror to drama to romance to comedy to strange, wonderful films that bust Hollywood genres to become something exciting and new, korean cinema is some of the most expensive-looking, thoughtful and inventive in the world.
+And on that cheery note… These are a mere twenty of the best Korean films of all time.
+From horror to drama to romance to comedy to strange, wonderful films that bust Hollywood genres to become something exciting and new, Korean cinema is some of the best-produced and most thoughtful and inventive in the world.